zukunft/zukunft.com/docs/code_functions_all.md

         \-- ui_select - the views to offer in a view selector: the request cache list if it is already filled, otherwise
     \-- list_select
         \-- ui_select - show a selection list (e.g. of languages) and let the user pick one entry by name
+    \-- phrase_steps
+        \-- ui_select - the pure html selection of the phrases of a new value one after the other: the chosen phrases ar e
+    \-- value_add_simple
+        \-- ui_select - the pure html form that adds a value just by its phrases and the number: the phrases are selecte d step by
     \-- api_mapper
         \-- element_group - set the vars of this element_group list based on the given json
     \-- element_list